observepoint/github-actions-integration/README.md

 ### Common Issues

+**Organization not whitelisted:**
+- Ensure your GitHub organization has been whitelisted by ObservePoint support
+- Verify you provided the exact organization name (case-sensitive)
+- Check that the API call is coming from a repository within the whitelisted organization

 **Audit not triggering:**
 - Verify your `OBSERVEPOINT_API_KEY` secret is correctly set
 - Check that the audit ID exists and is accessible with your API key
+- Ensure your organization is whitelisted (see above)

 **Callback not working:**
 - Ensure the PAT has been provided to ObservePoint
-- Verify the PAT has `Contents: Read` and `Metadata: Read` permissions
+- Verify the PAT has `Contents: Read and Write` and `Metadata: Read` permissions
 - Check that the callback workflow file exists and listens for the correct `repository_dispatch` event type
 - Ensure the event type in your callback workflow matches the `callback_event_type` parameter